 A junior is more cost-effective, requires more time – mentoring or the time it takes to solve a task, and has a limited set of skills.
 But knowing their strengths would let you teach them slowly while assigning them doable tasks that are profitable.
 In addition to that there are tasks that simply require straight-forward development – and it makes no sense to waste your seniors’ time on these if you have a junior on board.

-This is a really time consuming matter and requires at least one very experienced technical person in the team.
+This is a really time-consuming matter and requires at least one very experienced technical person in the team.
 It also requires a specific management style that allows the technical person to spend a lot of time with trainees/interns for a long period of time so that the process goes smoothly.
+Unlike outsourcing development, this requires nurturing talent and allocating a lot of time growing a motivated individual to a developer who can clock billable hours.

 There are also universities and other training institutions training people for free (or at a low cost) and selling people to companies.
 I call that a triple-win: